cuspaceflight/SpaceScream/README.md

 ### DisplayWindowImages ###

 Displays still frame from each video in corner of screen, in front of camera preview.
-Requests screenshot for each (as before), and also takes a photo from phone camera, saving both full resolution version, and a thumbnail.
+Requests screenshot for each (as before, only if one hasn't been taken before), and also takes a photo from phone camera, saving both full resolution version, and a thumbnail.
 The thumbnail is scheduled for file transfer.

 ### Outro ###